fjadidi2001/DataScienceJourney/promptEng.md

 The model's limitations become apparent when tackling discontinuous tasks that demand creativity, such as crafting jokes, developing hypotheses, or inventing unique writing styles.
 These tasks often require a level of innovative thinking and non-linear problem-solving that the model struggles to replicate.
 Instead, it may be more effective to concentrate on incremental tasks that can benefit from a systematic, step-by-step methodology.
 These include writing summaries, answering questions, or emulating existing writing styles through one-shot or few-shot learning techniques, where the model can leverage specific examples to generate relevant and coherent outputs.

+>  Actively avoiding stereotypes and promoting a diversity of perspectives in your prompts can help mitigate the biases inherent in the model’s training data, leading to more inclusive and unbiased humor.